Akuli/git-guide/branches.md

 * 1f95680 Initial commit
 ```

-Notice how the `main` branch was left behind when we committed;
+Note how the `main` branch was left behind when we committed;
 our latest commit is only on the `multiplication` branch, because we did `git checkout multiplication` before committing.

 Let's leave the multiplication branch for now...